 A viva is a 12 minute encounter with an examiner to test knowledge of basic and more difficult questions that allows demonstration of an appropriate level of competence, management, etc.

 Written results can take up to four weeks to prepare and are sent to candidates via email.
 Results will not be given over the phone.

-Oral section results are handed to candidates in a sealed envelope at the completion of the examination (times to be specified by College staff on the day).
-Collection of final results is not mandatory and an alternative method can be easily arranged.
+Oral section results are sent to candidates via email, usually the Monday morning following the last day of the oral section (times to be specified by College staff on the day).

 The report provides candidates, tutors and Supervisors of Training with information about the examination.
 Answers provided are not model answers but guides to what was expected for a particular question.